-Peter Vermeiren holds a Master's degree in Commercial and Financial Science from the Lessius Hogeschool Antwerp (part of KU Leuven) (1992), a Certification Advanced Valuation from the Amsterdam Institute of Finance (2007 & 2009) and a 'Lead an Organization' MBA from the Dexia Corporate University at Vlerick Leuven Ghent Management School (2011).
+Peter Vermeiren holds a Master's degree in Commercial and Financial Science from the Lessius Hogeschool Antwerp (KU Leuven) (1992), a Certification Advanced Valuation from the Amsterdam Institute of Finance (2007 & 2009) and a 'Lead an Organization' MBA from the Dexia Corporate University at Vlerick Leuven Ghent Management School (2011).
 He has also taken various courses in corporate valuation (1992-present).
-Peter started his career in 1992 at Paribas Banque Belgium where he held various advisory and management positions.
-Subsequently Peter was successively Head of Structured Finance (1999-2000) and Head of Long Term Finance (2000-2001) at Artesia Bank.
-Since 2001, Peter has held various director and managing director positions at Dexia Bank.
-Till 2014, Peter was Managing Director of Corporate Finance & Belfius Private Equity.
-Peter has gained specific knowledge and experience from numerous strategic transactions.
-These include the integration of Corporate Banking departments with the merger of Crédit Communal and Artesia and the setting up of the joint DG Infra initiative with Gimv.
+Peter worked consecutively for Paribas Banque Belgium, Artesia Bank and Belfius where he held various advisory and management positions.
+Currently he is Director Corporate Banking of zone Brussels/Brabant with Belfius.